bcgsc/Canadian_Biogenome_Project/README.md

 ## Input data
-The pipeline was developped to take as input PacBio ccs files (bam) and Hi-C files (fastq.gz).
+The pipeline was developped to take as input PacBio files (bam, from Sequel II or Revio machines) and Hi-C files (fastq.gz).
 The pipeline also support the inclusion of nanopore data and short-reads for polishing.

-The pipeline also require information related to the specie of interest such as genome size or ploidy.
-This information can be found on GoaT (https://goat.genomehubs.org).
+The pipeline also require the specie NCBI Taxonomy ID, which can be found on GoaT (https://goat.genomehubs.org) or on NCBI.